sho13/Cat-CRUD/README.md

-# Codecademy-CRUD
+# Cat-CRUD
-## Codecademy-CRUD is a RESTful API that allows users to upload and manage cat pictures.
+## Cat-CRUD is a RESTful API that allows users to upload and manage cat pictures.
 The API supports the following operations:

 - Upload a cat pic.
 - Delete a cat pic.